New York, September 03, 2010 -- Moody's Investors Service announced today that it has downgraded the rating

 measured by an increase in the weighted average rating factor),

-and an increase in the dollar amount of defaulted securities.
-The
+an increase in the dollar amount of defaulted securities, and failure

-securities, as reported by the trustee, has also increased
+as reported by the trustee, has increased from 755 in February 2009

-approximately $25 million of RMBS within the underlying portfolio
+$100 million of RMBS within the underlying portfolio are currently

-are currently on review for possible downgrade as a result of Moody's
+on review for possible downgrade as a result of Moody's updated loss projections.

 Moody's notes that in arriving at its ratings of ABS CDOs,

 there exist a number of sources of uncertainty, operating both on

 a macro level and on a transaction-specific level.
 Among

 the general macro uncertainties are those surrounding future housing prices,